 The updated guidelines are widely embraced by the major U.S. gastroenterology societies, including AGA, ACG and ASGE, as well as individual gastroenterologists and GI clinics due to the life-saving potential the expanded recommendation offers.
-However, drastically increasing the number of colonoscopies may overwhelm clinics already struggling to keep up with a backlog of overdue screening created by COVID-19 and the economic downturn that preceded the pandemic.
+However, drastically increasing the number of colonoscopies may overwhelm clinics.
+In particular, those already struggling to keep up with a backlog of overdue screening created by COVID-19 and the economic downturn that preceded the pandemic.
 The surfeit of average-risk patients needing colonoscopy will ratchet up pressure on endoscopy schedules, particularly on those clinics and institutions already struggling to meet demand.
 Added pressure to schedules will undoubtedly result in increased wait times, delayed diagnoses, and even decreased compliance as patients develop cold feet while waiting for their procedure.

 Recommendations for Expanding Colonoscopy

 Colonoscopy is often considered the “bread and butter” of a GI practice.
 However, too much of a good thing might choke an unprepared gastroenterology clinic.
 Gastroenterologists can take steps to avoid a backlog of patients.